 After his ownership (which lasted from 1380-1459), Blickling became the property of the Boleyn family and the home of Sir Thomas Boleyn and his wife Elizabeth from 1499 to 1505.
-People believed that their two children, George and Mary were born in the hall.
+People believed that their two children, George and Mary, were born in the hall.

 The house was de-requisitioned after the war and was let to tenants until the year 1960.
-It was finally opened to the public in 1962.
-It has been renamed the Blickling Hall, Gardens and Park and has remained open and in the care of The National Trust to this day.
+It was finally opened to the public in 1962 and was renamed Blickling Hall, Gardens and Park and has remained open and in the care of The National Trust to this day.

-Ghost of Blickling Hall
+Ghosts of Blickling Hall

 Anne Boleyn is undoubtedly Blickling Hall’s most famous ghost.
 She is said to have been seen dressed all in white, carrying her severed and dripping head as she arrives by coach, also driven by a headless horseman and four headless horses, to the hall.
-She glides into the hall and rooms the countless corridors until daybreak.
+She glides into the hall and rooms, the countless corridors until daybreak.
 You can read more on Anne Boleyn’s Ghost here.

 Another ghostly inhabitant of Blickling is Anne’s father, Thomas Boleyn.
 He engineered his daughter’s marriage to England’s monarch.
-It is said that because of his doings, he lost his daughter and his son and as penance, he is required to cross a dozen bridges before cockcrow for a thousand years.
+It is said that because of his wrongdoings, he lost his daughter and his son, and as penance, he is required to cross a dozen bridges before cockcrow for a thousand years.
 His route is from Blickling to Aylsham to Burg to Buxton Coltishall to Meyton to Oxnead and finally to Wroxham.

-Just like his daughter, he was also beheaded and he carried his head under his arms.
-A flame is also said to gush from his mouth, instead of blood.
+Just like his daughter, he was also beheaded, and he carried his head under his arms.
+A flame is also said to gush from his mouth instead of blood.

 Most of the activity centres around May 19, the anniversary of Anne Boleyn’s execution.